Wazoku/migrations_exercise/README.md

 5. polls.Poll - stores the question for the poll.
 6. polls.Answer - stores answers to the poll and the user who provided the answer.
 This model has a reference to the _Poll_ and _User_ model.

+## Exercise
+- Team 1 members
+	- Need to checkout and work with branch "feature/testing-model"
+	- In Testing model:
+		- Remove "value" field
+		- Change it to store the following data:
+			- User who does an action
+			- Date when the action is done
+- Team 2 members
+	- Need to checkout and work with branch "feature/another-testing-model"
+	- In AnotherTesting model:
+		- Remove "value" field
+		- Change it to store the following data:
+			- User who does an action
+			- Date when the action is done